-The Sheriff’s Operations Center provides all emergency and non-emergency call taking and dispatching for the Oakland County Sheriff’s Office, six local law enforcement agencies, and 17 local fire/EMS agencies.
+The Sheriff's Operations Center supports all divisions of the Sheriff's Office and operates one of the largest law enforcement/medical/fire dispatch 911 centers in Michigan.
+The Sheriff’s Operations Center provides all emergency and non-emergency call taking and dispatching for the Oakland County Sheriff’s Office, seven local law enforcement agencies, and eighteen local fire/EMS agencies.
 Call taking and dispatching is also provided for Oakland County Animal Control after regular business hours.

-In 2013, the Sheriff’s Operations Center managed 503,235 telephone calls.
-911 cellular calls now constitute 82.6% of the total 911 calls received.
+In 2015, the Sheriff’s Operations Center managed 519,277 telephone calls.
+911 cellular calls now constitute 84.8% of the total 911 calls received.
 The entire Operations Center remains committed to providing the best service possible.